 ABOUT THE STEPHENS GROUP, LLC

-The Stephens Group is a private investment firm that partners with talented management teams to help build valuable businesses.
+The Stephens Group, LLC is a private investment firm that partners with talented management teams to help build valuable businesses.
 Our team has a long history of providing sophisticated, strategic expertise and taking a partnership approach to help companies successfully achieve their strategic visions and build long-term value.
 With over $1 billion invested since 2006, The Stephens Group targets investments in industries across the U.S., including industrial and commercial products and services, specialty distribution, B2B food and consumer products, and technology infrastructure and tech-enabled services, as well as select opportunistic situations.

 For more information, visit www.stephensgroup.com